New requirements for the consolidated entity disclosure statement by Australian public companies

 Where does it go?

 The consolidated entity disclosure statement is part of the annual financial report, alongside the financial statements, notes and the directors’ declaration.
-However, it is a separate statement and does not form part of the notes to the financial statements (s295(1)(ba)), so it cannot be combined with the note on controlled entities required by accounting standards.
+However, it is a separate statement and does not form part of the notes to the financial statements (s295(1)(ba)), so it cannot be combined with the note on controlled entities required by accounting standards or presented as a separate note.

-The following is an example of the wording that might be considered in the basis of preparation for the consolidated entity disclosure statement:
+The following is an example of the wording that might be considered in the basis of preparation for the consolidated entity disclosure statement for financial years beginning from 1 July 2023 to 30 June 2024.

 Basis of Preparation